Prague Experience logoPrague Experience top logo

 The main shopping area in Prague is in the New Town.
 A line of shops, department stores and malls runs down Wenceslas Square, along Na Příkopě street, and into Republic Square.

-In the Old Town and Lesser Town, small shops sell art, crystal and tourist souvenirs.
+In the Old Town and Lesser Town, small shops sell art, crystal glassware and tourist souvenirs.

-In and around the Old Town Square (Staroměstské náměstí), small shops sell a range of tourist-oriented wares and souvenirs, including Bohemia Crystal and other glass products, and arts and crafts.
-There are also some international boutique stores.
+In and around the Old Town Square (Staroměstské náměstí), small shops sell tourist-oriented wares, such as souvenirs, Bohemia Crystal glassware, arts and crafts, fast-food, sandwiches and drinks.

-Karlova street is busy day and night with visitors winding their way between the Old Town Square and Charles Bridge.
-Small shops line the route, selling crystal products, arts and crafts, tourist souvenirs and refreshments - most prominent of which are candy stores and trdelník (a sweet pastry) vendors.
+Karlova street is busy day and night with visitors winding their way between Old Town Square and Charles Bridge.
+Small shops line the route, selling crystal products, arts and crafts, tourist souvenirs, and refreshments - most prominent are candy stores and trdelník (a sweet pastry) vendors.
 There are also several cafés to stop off at.

-Charles Bridge (Karlův most) has open-air stalls selling paintings and other arts and crafts, which visitors can browse whilst enjoying the tunes of the street musicians.
+On Charles Bridge (Karlův most), street sellers offer paintings and other arts and crafts, which visitors can browse whilst enjoying the tunes of the street musicians.

 Opening Hours for Shops in Prague